Frequently Asked Questions About the NIDDK Central Repositories

 What is the purpose of having a central repository?

 A central repository collects samples and data from designated NIDDK studies, simplifies access to samples, and ensures that samples are stored under uniform conditions.
 This allows for additional studies to be conducted, enhancing the value of the research.
 Similarly, reposited datasets can be maintained, queried, and reconfigured to facilitate new analyses after a study's original data coordinating center closes.
-Another important goal of the repository is to allow access to genetic samples from designated NIDDK studies, along with cost effective and high quality processing of pediatric genetic samples.

 What are the NIDDK Central Repositories?

-The first component is the Biosample Repository that
+The first component is the Biorepository that

 - gathers, stores, and distributes biological samples from studies